lhotanok/GarbageCollector/README.md

 # GarbageCollector
-Experimental C++ serial garbage collector using Mark &amp; Sweep algorithm
+Serial garbage collector written in C++ language.
+It uses Mark &amp; Sweep algorithm to handle unreachable objects.

+Created as a precursor for parallel GC.